JSeawell/Matrix_UNIX/README.md

 > **or**
 > - Making your own custom matrix inside a file (columns must be tab separated, and rows must end with a newline character)

-> Once you have at least two matrices in files, any of the following commands may be ran:
+> Once you have at least two matrices in files, you man run any of the following commands:
 > - `matrix dims [MATRIX]`, where MATRIX is the name of some matrix file
 > - `matrix transpose [MATRIX]`, where MATRIX is the name of some matrix file
 > - `matrix mean [MATRIX]`, where MATRIX is the name of some matrix file